GfSE/SAF-Specification/stakeholders.md

 * What are the concerns adressed by the frameworks viewpoints?

   ***Rationale:  I need to cover the information need of stakeholders to match the purpose of the viewpoint.***
+* What are the frameworks model elements to be used
 * What is the definition of a viewpoint of the framework?

   ***Rationale:  I need to create a comprehensive specification of the frameworks viewpoints.***